 If the application submitted online is incorrect, the CEIDG ICT system will notify you about this immediately.

-If you submitted the application in person or by registered letter at the selected office and it was found incorrect, the office will immediately notify you and request that you correct or complete the data as specified – within 7 working days from such notification.
-An application not corrected within the given time limit will not be considered.
+If you submitted the application in person or by registered letter at the selected office and it was found incorrect, the office will immediately notify you and request that you correct or complete the application as specified – within 7 working days from such notification.
+An application that has not been corrected within the given time limit will not be considered.

 Your business will be suspended